simonrw/hugo-blog/content/posts/2021-05-02-modern-python.md

 to a single global Python minor version.
 When [`homebrew`][homebrew] updates the Python formula, the AWS CLI will stop working.

+## Managing global packages

+**Suggestion**: Use [`pipx`][pipx]

+[`pipx`][pipx] is a tool which installs a single binary - for example the AWS CLI - into its own virtual environment.
+This isolates **its** packages from everything else.
+When combined with [`asdf`][asdf], this means that Python version upgrades are up to you, and therefore will not break your packages at unpredictable times.

+This isolation is **especially** true for Python dependency managers.
+They should be installed in a unique environment so that they don't pick up packages from outside by accident.

 ## Install a Python dependency manager

 **Suggestion**: Use [`poetry`][poetry] installed via [`pipx`][pipx]